ITT-25/assignment-08-replicating-team-lila/documentation.md

 Mediapipe does support 3D hand landmark detection which we tried extensively but it ultimately had too much noise and was not suitable to reliably track clicks.

+## 2.6 Debugging Frame Composition

+TODO: explain how the debug frame consists of the original frame overlayed with the keyboard and an additional masked overlay with only the hands to create a 3D effect.

 # 3 Design Decisions